Business

 How does healthcare funding differ between the Beveridge and Bismarck models?

-The Beveridge model is funded through general government taxation, meaning the cost is spread across all taxpayers regardless of employment status.
-The Bismarck model is funded through mandatory payroll contributions from employers and employees, tying coverage primarily to employment.
-Both achieve near-universal coverage but through structurally different financial mechanisms.
+Beveridge systems draw on general government taxation, spreading cost across all taxpayers regardless of employment status.
+Bismarck systems rely on mandatory payroll contributions from employers and employees, tying coverage primarily to work.
+Both achieve near-universal coverage, but the Bismarck approach faces structural strain when wages stagnate or unemployment rises, since the revenue base shrinks at exactly the moment healthcare demand tends to increase.